18 March 2025

 The four optimisation strategies

-1. Don’t do it - Remove the work entirely.
-The best optimisation is deleting code.
+- Don’t do it - Remove work that is no longer needed.

 A flamegraph merges identical stack frames and sorts alphabetically.
 This gives you the clearest view of where your application spends its time overall.
 It’s the view I use for almost every investigation.